seamplex/feenox/doc/sds.md

 > It should be possible to add other PDE-casted problem types (such as the Schröedinger equation) to the tool using a reasonable amount of time by one or more skilled programmers.
 The tool should also allow new models (such as non-linear stress-strain constitutive relationships) to be added as well.

-user-provided routines
+ * user-provided routines
-skel for pdes and annotated models
+ * skel for pdes and annotated models
+ * laplace skel

 ## Interoperability {#sec:interoperability}